Writing a Well-Developed Paragraph

 Once you’ve written the supporting sentences, then you should signal to the reader that you’re about to move on to the next point.
 You can do this with transition words or transition sentences.
 An abrupt change of topic can confuse readers, so it’s better to seamlessly move on to the next paragraph.

-This is an example paragraph that uses all the previously mentioned tips:
+This example paragraph below uses all the previously mentioned tips:

 Think of paragraphs as the glue that holds your writing together.
 Without them, sentences would just be floating around at random, and your readers would be forced to try to make sense of them.
 As with any other piece of writing, enough time should be allotted when writing paragraphs.
 Remember to include a topic sentence, add supporting sentences, and smoothly transition to the next paragraph.